-This requirement is not applicable, as the subject property was rezoned to the M-X-T Zone by Zoning Map Amendment A-9960-C, and not through a sectional map amendment.
+This requirement is not applicable, as this development was rezoned by Zoning Map Amendment A-9960-C, not through a sectional map amendment.

 c.
 In accordance with Section 27-574 of the prior Zoning Ordinance, the number of parking spaces required in the M-X-T Zone is to be calculated by the applicant and submitted for Planning Board approval, at the time of DSP.
 Detailed information regarding the methodology and procedures to be used, in determining the parking ratio, is outlined in Section 27-574(b) and described below.